revbayes/revbayes.github.io/tutorials/divrate/modules/env_estimation.md

 {% subsubsection Incomplete Taxon Sampling %}

-We know that we have sampled 367 out of 377 living primate species.
+We know that we have sampled 233 out of 367 living primate species.
-To account for this we can set the sampling parameter as a constant node with a value of 367/377.
+To account for this we can set the sampling parameter as a constant node with a value of 233/367.
-For simplicity, and since almost all species have been sampled, we assume \emph{uniform} taxon sampling \citep{Hoehna2011,Hoehna2014a},
+For simplicity, and since almost all species have been sampled, we assume *uniform* taxon sampling {% cite Hoehna2011 Hoehna2014a %},
 ```
-rho <- T.ntips()/377
+rho <- T.ntips()/367
 ```